Copyright Infringement in Singapore: Suing the Infringer and More

 Exceptions to Copyright Infringement

-The CA provides a general defence of fair dealing, where the copying of a work is not considered an infringement if the extent of the copying is “fair”.
+The CA provides a general defence of fair use, where the copying of a work is not considered an infringement if the extent of such use of the work is “fair”.
 This defence aims to balance the interests of the copyright owner with the social benefits that can be enjoyed if third-parties had access to their work.

-It should be noted that this defence of fair dealing is not the same as the defence of fair use in the United States, although it bears some similarities.
+It should be noted that this defence of fair use is not the same as the defence of fair use in the United States, although it bears some similarities.

 - The purpose and character of the dealing, including whether the dealing is of a commercial nature or for non-profit educational purposes.
 The courts are less likely to find that a commercial use of the work is fair.

-- The nature of the work or adaptation, i.e. whether it is fictional or factual in nature.
-For example, the courts are more likely to find that the copying of a news broadcast (factual), as opposed to a motion picture (fictional), is fair dealing.
+- The nature of the work or performance, i.e. whether it is fictional or factual in nature.
+For example, the courts are more likely to find that the copying of a news broadcast (factual), as opposed to a motion picture (fictional), is fair use.

 - The effect of the dealing on the potential market for, or value of, the work or adaptation.
 Where the use of the work extensively harms the marketability of the original work, the courts are less likely to find that the dealing is fair.
 In contrast, if the original work had been distributed freely, the courts are more likely to find that the dealing is fair.

-As the list of factors in section 35(2) is not exhaustive, the courts have also considered other factors such as whether the third-party acted in good faith and whether the use of the work is in the public interest.
+As the list of factors above is not exhaustive, the courts have also considered other factors such as whether the third-party acted in good faith and whether the use of the work is in the public interest.

 It is important to note that the above factors merely provide guidance for when the use of a work might be considered fair.
 Ultimately, the weight of each factor and how the court chooses to balance the parties’ interests will depend on the circumstances of each individual case.

-If you think that someone has infringed your copyright and he/she seeks to rely on the defence of fair dealing, you are advised to consult a copyright lawyer who can assess the merits of your case.
+If you think that someone has infringed your copyright in Singapore and he/she seeks to rely on the defence of fair use, you are advised to consult a copyright lawyer who can assess the merits of your case.

-Sections 36 and 37 of the CA recognises that fair dealing can occur when the work is used for specific purposes, such as:
+The CA also recognises that fair use can occur when the work is used for specific purposes, such as: